 If you are honest with yourself about finding out why you failed the grade and why things went the way they went will definitely help you determine what you will have to get straightened out to pass that class, and also other classes, in future situations.

-There are so many other and better ways for socializing than just partying.
+There are so many other and better ways of socializing than just partying.
 Don’t forget that you must maintain your academic achievement to keep your financial aid!

 Inform your parents